Innovation in Learning Institute (ILI, Project Coordination)

 Galway and Roscommon ETB is a local education authority, and is governed under Education and Training Boards Act 2013.

-Our mission is to support individuals through learning, to achieve their full potential and contribute to social, cultural and economic development.
-We provide a comprehensive range of quality education programmes and supports designed to meet the needs of young people and adults throughout the counties of Galway and Roscommon.
+Their mission is to support individuals through learning, to achieve their full potential and contribute to social, cultural and economic development.
+They provide a comprehensive range of quality education programmes and supports designed to meet the needs of young people and adults throughout the counties of Galway and Roscommon.
 Over the years it has developed a range of educational provision to meet the diverse and ever changing demands of learners.
-Today Galway and Roscommon ETB runs twenty second level schools, an extensive adult education service and a range of post-leaving certificate courses.
+Today Galway and Roscommon ETB runs twenty secondary level schools, an extensive adult education service and a range of post-leaving certificate courses.
 It is involved in many partnership activities at local level and provides a range of educational supports to enhance the quality of its education programmes.

 Galway and Roscommon Education and Training Board